The Office of Nursing Research is located in Wende Hall on UB's South Campus.

 Email: cbarrick@buffalo.edu

-As a part of the CNR, Christopher Barrick will continue his research in the substance use field.
-His research interests focus on two broad areas: looking at effective ways to disseminate evidence-based interventions into broad clinical practice and using technology to facilitate clinical substance abuse research.
+Christopher Barrick's research focus is substance use in two broad areas: examining effective ways to disseminate evidence-based interventions into broad clinical practice and using technology to facilitate clinical substance abuse research.
 He has developed an alternate form of the telephone-based clinical skill assessment tool (T-CAT), with an interactive voice recording (IVR)-based approach to assessment.
 This has promise as a method to allow for improved clinical skill assessment for a variety of training methods in the alcohol and drug abuse treatment fields.

 Assistant Director for Grants Management